-(a) Residential mortgage-backed securities, negotiable certificates of deposit and term deposits
+Negotiable certificates of deposit and term deposits

 The approach taken to determine a Collective Provision for the financial assets at amortised cost are based on standard credit risk modelling.
-The probability of default (PD) is derived by mapping each facility's rating to Standard and Poors (S&P) data and using the long-term or 12 month Probability of Default (PD) provided by S&P. Appropriate assumptions are made to estimate Loss Given Default (LGD) for each facility.
-The Collective Provision for a facility is then determined as the PD multiplied by LGD multiplied by the financial assets value.
+The probability of default (PD) is derived by mapping each instrument's rating to Standard and Poors (S&P) data and using the long-term or 12 month Probability of Default (PD) provided by S&P. Appropriate assumptions are made to estimate Loss Given Default (LGD) for each instrument.
+The Collective Provision for an instrument is then determined as the PD multiplied by LGD multiplied by the financial assets value.